 MOUNT GRAVATT U.S. SEARCHLIGHT BATTERY

 During WW2, the American Army removed the shelter shed and beacon that were located on top of Mount Gravatt in Brisbane and installed a Sperry searchlight battery from April to June 1942.
 Every night fingers of light from the tops of hills around Brisbane would light up the sky.
-The searchlights on Mount Gravatt were initially manned by the 94th Coast Artillery (AA) Regiment, 40th Anti-aircraft Brigade.
-They were part of the outer ring of searchlights for the defense of Brisbane.
+The searchlight on Mount Gravatt was initially manned by the 94th Coast Artillery (AA) Regiment, 40th Anti-aircraft Brigade.
+It was part of the outer ring of searchlights for the defense of Brisbane.
 There are no longer any visible signs of the WW2 occupation of the top of Mount Gravatt.
 None that I could find!

 Occasionally some practice rounds or star shells would be fired from guns located elsewhere in the Brisbane area.

 The lookout on top of Mount Gravatt looking towards the city